 Removal of Expunged Records from Private Databases

 Here at Katherine O’Brien Law, we understand the devastating impact a criminal record can have.
 Therefore, we always go the extra mile for our clients.
-Included in all of our expungement services – free of charge — is the removal of your record from more than 500 private sector background check databases.
+Included in all of our expungement services – free of charge — is the removal of your record from private, online background check databases.
 This invaluable service will ensure that old arrest information is no longer being held and distributed by private background check providers, allowing our clients to realize the full benefits afforded to them under the legal process of expungement.

 Contact us today at 856-832-2482 for a free consultation or by filling out our Expungement Interview Form.